 To determine what is required, a proper assessment of the flammable and combustible liquid operations should be performed that takes a wholistic approach to defining the hazards and recommending the appropriate protection measures to mitigate them.

-At PLC Fire Safety Solutions, we are well versed in the code and standard requirements, but more importantly, we understand the science of fire and fire protection and strive to pass that understanding onto our clients so they can operate their facilities safely and economically.
+At PLC Fire Safety Engineering, we are well versed in the code and standard requirements, but more importantly, we understand the science of fire and fire protection and strive to pass that understanding onto our clients so they can operate their facilities safely and economically.